 Private health insurance is all about giving yourself more options for treatment when you need them.
 As such, you’ll need to ask yourself these questions again in the future to make sure your cover still works for you.

-This means you could be left with some hefty out-of-pocket expenses if you require an ambulance but don’t have ambulance cover.
-This is another thing to think about when choosing health insurance.
+This means you could be left with significant out-of-pocket expenses if you require an ambulance but don’t have ambulance cover, so this is another thing to think about when choosing health insurance.
 Keep in mind though that ambulance cover may also be taken out separately to private health cover, which may be more comprehensive.

-Whether it’s an industry-wide premium rate rise or your health fund wants to increase the price of your policy, it’s always a good idea to reassess your cover.
-In addition to making sure you still require the services your health insurance covers, it’s an opportunity to assess whether you could pay less for the same or similar product elsewhere.
+Whether it’s an industry-wide premium rate rise or you’ve been with your health fund for a while and aren’t sure if it’s still the best option for you, it’s always a good idea to reassess your cover.
+In addition to making sure you still benefit from the services your health insurance includes, it’s an opportunity to assess whether you could pay less for the same or similar products elsewhere.

-This can be achieved through research or using useful tools like our health insurance comparison service.
-It allows you to compare policies, extras, benefits and costs from a variety of providers in one convenient location.
+This can be achieved through research or useful tools like our health insurance comparison service.
+It allows you to compare policies, extras, benefits and costs from a variety of health insurance providers in one convenient location.
 It’s simple to use, free and takes just minutes to reach a result.

 Curious how private health insurance compares to Medicare?
 Learn more about the difference between the public and private health system with our guide.